Bacton

 Bacton lies on the Norfolk coast between Walcott and

 Paston.
-Bacton is a village
+It is a village

-with considerable historic interest - although it is
+with considerable historic interest but, today, is

-blighted today by the North Sea Gas terminal.
-Within the
+blighted by the North Sea Gas terminal.

-Broomholm Priory) - sometimes known as Bacton Abbey.
+Broomholm) Priory which is also sometimes known as Bacton Abbey.
 It

 was established in 1113 by Cluniac Monks and became one